Origins of the Black Piano Keys

 What are the origins of the black piano keys?
 Did they have white piano keys and then some Italian Renaissance genius dreamed up the idea of black keys?
 Have you ever wondered how the piano came to have both black and white keys?

-Why should there be two differently colored groups of keys?
+Why should there be two differently colored groups of keys (the whites and blacks?)
 Why not just have an unending row of white keys?
+Why do the black keys have an uneven pattern of 2 3 2 3 2 3 2 3 2 3 2 3 etc.?

 The answer lies in both the physics of acoustics and the construction of the human hand.
 The first keyboards were derived from an ancient Greek water organ called the Hydraulis (see the illustration at the top of the page.)
 This organ-like instrument had a uniform group of levers (think “all white”) that you pushed to make the sounds.